10 Things to Do in Boston in October

 Salem Witch Museum| ©Rebecca Siegel

 October, the month of Halloween and witches, is the ideal time to visit the Salem Witch Museum.
-By visiting this museum you will learn all about the Salem Witch Trials and why it is so important in the history of this city located about 15 miles away from Boston.
+When you visit this museum, you will learn all about the Salem witch trials and why they are so important in the history of this city located about 15 miles from Boston.

-The Salem Witch Trials took place in the year 1692 and ended with the burning at the stake of many women considered witches.
+The Salem witch trials took place in 1692 and ended with the burning at the stake of many women considered to be witches.
 The Salem Witch Museum is one of the best museums in Boston.

 You can take a virtual tour of the Salem Witch Museum.
-After viewing it online, you will definitely want to visit it in person.
+After seeing it online, you'll definitely want to visit it in person.

 • Where: 19 1/2 Washington Square North Salem, MA 01970.

-What are the characteristics of the weather and temperatures in Boston in October?
+What are the climate and temperatures like in Boston in October?

 Boston| ©Chris Rycroft